 - Make sure that your butter is at room temperature.
 An hour or two before making this, take the butter out of the fridge and let it come to room temperature.
 The butter should be soft to the touch.
 If your butter is too cold, it will be harder to mix and there will be lumps of butter in the mixture.

 - Be patient!
-I know it’s extremely tempting to eat this cake as it is pulled out of the oven, but let the loaf cool for at least 20 minutes so it will be more firm and won’t crumble up.
-This loaf cake is extra moist and melt in your mouth delicious, so it will be worth it to wait these 20 minutes.
+I know it’s extremely tempting to eat this cake as it is pulled out of the oven, but let the loaf cool for at least 20 minutes so it will be firmer and won’t crumble up.
+This loaf cake is extra moist and melts in your mouth deliciously, so it will be worth it to wait these 20 minutes.

 Faq's